Udhays07/My-100-days-C-coding-Challenge/README.md

 57. Write a Program to reverse a string. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day57.c)
 58. Write a Program to concatenate a string. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day58.c)
 59. Write a Program to compare two strings. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day59.c)
-60. Write a Program to print Length of the string without using strlen() function
+60. Write a Program to print Length of the string without using strlen() function. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day60.c)
 61. Write a Program to Toggle each character in a string
 62. Write a Program to Remove vowels from a string
 63. Write a Program to check if String is a palindrome or not